-Between 1979-1982, the producer Peter Davis brought out Middletown, a series of six separate films which were aired on PBS.
+Between 1979-1982, the acclaimed documentary filmmaker Peter Davis produced Middletown, a series of six separate films which were aired on PBS.
 Caplow and his research team returned to Muncie in 1998-99 for another study, known as Middletown IV.
 This project occurred in cooperation with the broadcast of Ben Wattenberg's documentary, The First Measured Century, shown on PBS in late December 2000, and the publication of a book with the same title.
 Along with these major efforts, the past 80-plus years have seen a host of more specific investigations of particular aspects of modern life as experienced in Middletown.

 800-382-8540 and 765-289-1241